OWASP/owasp-mastg/Document/0x06i-Testing-Code-Quality-and-Build-Settings.md

 - ARC protection

-Steps for enabling ACR protection for an iOS application:
+Steps for enabling ARC protection for an iOS application:

 1. In Xcode, select your target in the "Targets" section, then click the "Build Settings" tab to view the target's settings.
 2. Make sure that "Objective-C Automatic Reference Counting" is set to its default value ("YES").